-A Universal Windows driver is a driver package that contains an INF file and binaries that will install and run on Universal Windows Platform (UWP) based editions of Windows 10, such as Windows 10 for desktop editions (Home, Pro, and Enterprise), Windows 10 S, Windows 10 Mobile, Windows 10 IoT Core, Windows Server 2016, as well as other Windows 10 editions that share a common set of interfaces.
+A Universal Windows driver package contains an INF file and binaries that install and run on Universal Windows Platform (UWP) based editions of Windows 10 as well as other Windows 10 editions that share a common set of interfaces.

 When you write a universal driver package, there are four design principles to consider:

-- Universal API compliance: Binaries in the universal driver package only call APIs and DDIs that are included in the OneCore subset.
+- Universal API compliance ("U"): Binaries in the universal driver package only call APIs and DDIs that are included in UWP-based editions of Windows 10.
+These DDIs are marked as Universal on the corresponding documentation reference pages.
 INF files use only universal INF syntax.